theburningmonk/ReactoKinesix/README.md

 ![Example 1](http://reacto-kinesix.s3.amazonaws.com/HandoverRequestFlowChart-1.png)

-As you can see, in this case it took two iterations to balance the cluster.
+As you can see, in this simple case it took two iterations to balance the cluster.
 In the second iteration *Worker 3* issued a handover request only to *Worker 1* because only workers who are processing at least 2 more shards is issued a request.

 **Example 2 - two new workers join a cluster of two workers**

 ![Example 2](http://reacto-kinesix.s3.amazonaws.com/HandoverRequestFlowChart-2.png)

-In this example depending on the timing of events, there are a number of ways in which it things can play out but in the end you should end up with a cluster of 4 workers 1 worker processing 3 shards and the rest 2 shards each.
-An alternative turn of events could have resulted with the following:
+In this example depending on the timing of events, there are a number of ways in which things can play out but in the end you should have a cluster of 4 workers with one processing 3 shards and the rest 2 shards each.

+In a parallel universe with a different turn of events, things might have turned out slightly differently:

 ![Example 2-Alt](http://reacto-kinesix.s3.amazonaws.com/HandoverRequestFlowChart-2-ver2.png)

-As you can see, the end result is essentially the same!
+As you can see, it took the same number of iterations to achieve essentially the same result!

-> **Remarks**: whilst it might have been easier to implement this using a topology with a master node (ala [Zookeeper](http://zookeeper.apache.org/)), or a distributed consensus algorithm such as [Raft](http://raftconsensus.github.io/) or [Paxos](http://en.wikipedia.org/wiki/Paxos_(computer_science)), both require making assumptions about connectivity between workers which I did not think is justified at the framework level.
+> **Remarks**: whilst it might have been easier to implement the distribution of *shards* using a topology with a master node (ala [Zookeeper](http://zookeeper.apache.org/)), or a distributed consensus algorithm such as [Raft](http://raftconsensus.github.io/) or [Paxos](http://en.wikipedia.org/wiki/Paxos_(computer_science)), both require making assumptions about connectivity between workers which I did not think is justified at the library level.
 >
 > For instance, it's reasonable to assume a configuration whereby workers are distributed across on-premise and cloud-hosted resources where both can access *Amazon*'s services but connectivity between the clusters is not guaranteed (you might not want to open up public access to your *EC2* instances).